 A Private Cloud offspring is the Virtual Private Cloud.
 This is a virtual, and not physically, separated Cloud offering normally run in a Public Cloud centre.
 Access is given through a secure connection, i.e. VPN, and access may also be restricted by the physical location of the user, i.e. within the customer’s firewalls.

 The Hybrid Cloud is a combination of both Private and Public.
 This is a setup that is much used for large companies.
-Vital data is usually preferred in a Private Cloud and supporting services in Public, for instance search, email, blogs, CRM etc. In other words strategic applications are run separately.
+Vital data is usually preferred in a Private Cloud and supporting services in Public, for instance, search, email, blogs, CRM, and so on.
+In other words, strategic applications are run separately.

-The picture below gives an overview of deployment models:
+The picture below gives an overview of deployment models and their properties:

 Want to learn more about cloud and technology?
 Visit our technology category page.